clbarnes/hiveplotter/README.md

 hiveplotter
 ===========

-A python library for creating hive plots from networkx graphs
+A python library for creating [hive plots](http://www.hiveplot.net/) from [NetworkX](https://networkx.github.io/) graphs.

 WIP

+Requires:
+ - LaTeX (probably)
+ - Dependencies specified in the setup.py
+ - Maybe some other stuff (I have no idea what I'm doing)